FernandoJRS/CrimeNet-ViT-NSL/README.md

 ## CrimeNet

+This is the code for the paper:

+[CrimeNet: Neural Structured Learning using Vision Transformer for violence detection<br/>
+Fernando J. Rendón-Segador, Juan A. Álvarez-García, Jose L. Salazar-González, Tatiana Tommasi](https://www.mdpi.com/2079-9292/10/13/1601/htm](https://www.sciencedirect.com/science/article/pii/S0893608023000606)

 CrimeNet is a Visit Transformer (ViT)-based deep learning model that employs neural structured learning with adversarial regularization for violence detection.
-In this repository we show some tests carried out with videos of violence in real environments.
+In this repository, we show some tests carried out with videos of violence in real environments.

 ## Performances CrimeNet